• Skip to primary navigation

 5. Bake for 20 minutes.
 Allow to cool before slicing into squares.

-Filed Under: Baking and Desserts Tagged With: blackberry, blondies, books, brownies, chocolate, gluten free, traybakes, white chocolate
+Filed Under: Sweet Baking & Desserts Tagged With: blackberry, blondies, book reviews, brownies, chocolate, gluten free, traybakes, white chocolate

 About Sarah Trivuncic